COMPONENTS OF AN IEP

 - Are there other factors to be considered in determining the student’s need for ESYS?

-For children transitioning for early intervention (Early ACCESS) to preschool services, the IEP can use the data collected by Early ACCESS service providers to inform ESYS decisions.
+For children transitioning from early intervention (Early ACCESS) to preschool services, the IEP can use the data collected by Early ACCESS service providers to inform ESYS decisions.

 Each student with a disability must be provided the opportunity to participate in the regular physical education program available to students without disabilities.
 The two exceptions to this would be if the student is enrolled full-time in a separate facility or the school does not provide physical education to students without disabilities in the same grades (e.g., preschool programs).